Is the CDC Canceling Cruises? We Answer This and Other Omicron Cruising Myths

 Should I Take a Cruise Right Now?

 Travel is, and always has been, a personal decision.
-We can't say whether or not you should do one thing or the other, as it requires a myriad of factors to be taken into consideration.
+We can't say whether you should do one thing or the other, as it requires myriad factors to be taken into consideration.

 This could include the need to look at whether you want to risk being potentially quarantined should you test positive, whether you have dependents or at-risk individuals at home that depend upon you for care, or other factors.